We may earn a commission if you sign up through our links. Learn how we make money and the numbers behind trading.

 This balancing act can better smooth out returns over time.

-It’s not just about avoiding or reducing losses but about creating a more resilient trading or investment strategy.
+It’s not just about avoiding or reducing losses but about creating a stronger overall strategy or portfolio.

 Negative correlation can help investors stay the course during market downturns, reducing the temptation to make emotional decisions.